-On November 3, 2020, the Company acquired Yankee Equipment Systems, Inc. ("YES"), pursuant to a merger whereby YES merged with and into, and became, a wholly-owned subsidiary of the Company (the "YES Acquisition").
+On November 3, 2020, the Company acquired Yankee Equipment Systems, Inc. ("YES"), pursuant to a merger whereby YES merged with and into, and became, a whollyowned subsidiary of the Company (the "YES Acquisition").
 YES is a New Hampshire-based distributor of commercial, industrial, and vended laundry products and provider of installation and maintenance services to the new and replacement segments of the commercial, industrial and vended laundry industry.
+This acquisition expanded the Company's footprint in the Northeast region of the United States.
 The consideration paid by the Company in connection with the merger consisted of \$5.3 million in cash and 278,385 shares of the Company's common stock.
 The Company funded the cash consideration with borrowings under its credit facility.
-The Company, indirectly through its wholly-owned subsidiary, also assumed YES's obligations under the approximately \$ 916,000 loan obtained by it under the PPP, as described in further detail under Note 6 below.
-Fees and expenses related to the YES Acquisition, consisting primarily of legal and other professional fees, totaled approximately \$144,000 and are classified as selling, general and administrative expenses in the Company's consolidated statement of operations for the three and six months ended December 31, 2020.
+The Company, indirectly through its wholly-owned subsidiary, also assumed YES's obligations under the approximately \$916,000 loan obtained by it under the PPP, as described in further detail under Note 7 below.
+Fees and expenses related to the YES Acquisition, consisting primarily of legal and other professional fees, totaled approximately \$144,000 and are classified as selling, general and administrative expenses in the Company's consolidated statement of operations for the nine months ended March 31, 2021.
 The total purchase price for accounting purposes was \$13.8 million, which included cash acquired of \$792,000.